amghoul/M1-StereoNet-Last-DFKI-V2/README.md

     - ###Selecting the dataset
         - dataset: --> {sceneflow, kitti} To select the dataset
         - datapath: {/home/alghoul/myenv/FlyingThings3D,/home/alghoul/myenv/kitti2015/training,/home/alghoul/myenv/kitti2012/training} To select the root path of the datset.
 Note: This paremeters should match the the value of the "dataset" parameter
+        - datatype: {2012, 2015} to select kitti version 2012 or 2015
+        - flip_vertical: {0,1} This for KITII dataset to enable flipping the image up-down for 1 or no flipping
     - stages: --> {1,2,3,4} Number of stages
     - model: --> {org, cf_fact3d, cf_sepconv}  to select the model to run it. org: original model, cf_fact3d: GazaNet model (ourmodel), cf_sepconv: eperable conolution model (not used)
     - mode: {train,finetune,test} To select mode of running